JannatulMunera-Jalen/charitySpots/README.md

  ### IMPORTANT
   I will NOT be includind the node_modules folder in my submission as the file is too big to submit and I am taking this decision in reference to a forum posted regarding said situation : https://ilearn.mq.edu.au/mod/forum/discuss.php?d=2228138

-  I have also been GRANTED an extension by the university for my submission [REF:2457346] Special Consideration for COMP3130 (written_assignment)